kaankacar/Car-Rental-Platform-Contract-and-Test-Results/README.md

 Before using the Car Rental Platform contract, make sure you have the following:

-- An Ethereum wallet or an account on a compatible blockchain platform.
+- A wallet or an account on a compatible blockchain platform.
-- Sufficient Ether (ETH) to pay for gas fees and make payments.
+- Sufficient BNB to pay for gas fees and make payments.

 ## Contract Functions